starreeze/daily-arxiv/readme.md

 ## Overview

 This tool helps researchers stay up-to-date with the latest academic papers by:

 - Searching arXiv for papers based on customizable keywords and categories
 - Filtering papers using AI to match specific research interests
 - Generating concise summaries highlighting motivation and methodology
 - Creating organized monthly reports in Markdown format

-The report is saved in `reports/YYYY-MM.md`.
+The report is saved in [reports](/reports) in format of `YYYY-mm`.
+Recommended to read with outline enabled for better experience.
+On GitHub, simply click the `outline` button at the top-right corner.

 ## Setup

 1. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 2. Obtain your Qwen API token (a free service provided by https://chat.qwen.ai, please refer to the [Qwen WebAPI Project](https://github.com/starreeze/qwen-webapi)):

    - Option 1: Add it to `config.json` under `qwen_webapi_token`
    - Option 2: Set environment variable `QWEN_WEBAPI_TOKEN`